irit-melodi/irit-stac/README.md

   manually copy the eval directory to SNAPSHOTS, maybe with a small README explaining what it is, or at least a vaguely memorable name.
 This directory should be fairly self-contained.

+## Usage (Edinburgh)

+First make sure that the standalone parser works for you

+    irit-stac parse code/parser/sample.soclog /tmp/parser-output

+The parsing pipeline server has the same function as the standalone parser but accepts inputs and sends outputs back over a network connection

+    irit-stac server --port 7777

+Note that if you launch

+    irit-stac server --port 7777 --incremental

+The server will assume that every connection is *appending* to an input in progress, and will generate a new output based on the extended input (you'll have to restart the server for new inputs)

 [tweet-nlp]: http://www.ark.cs.cmu.edu/TweetNLP/